Can you legally set up a business?

 › Income Tax

 › Corporation Tax

-For more detailed information on the VAT number and the taxes you have to pay, read the information on this website.
+For more detailed information on the VAT number and the taxes you have to pay, check the Netherlands Chamber of Commerce (KVK) site.

 Also if you intend to hire staff, you will need to register as an employer with the Dutch Tax Authorities.

 Business owners in the Netherlands must keep detailed accounts for up to seven years.
 The administrative documents include records of invoices, invoices to pay, expenses connected with business activities, income and private use of goods and services.

 In the Netherlands, it is not required to take out insurance for your company.

 To protect your new business from unforeseen misfortune, it is highly recommended to examine the possibilities of insuring your risks.
 For instance, you could take out a business and professional liability insurance.
 You are, however, obliged to take out health insurance.

 You can get more information in the KVK Brochure ‘Starting your own business’.